Mikescher/firefox-sync-client/README.md

 $ ./ffsclient bookmarks create "{title}" "{url}" --parent "{parent-record-id}"
 $ ./ffsclient bookmarks create "{title}" "{url}" --parent "{parent-record-id}" --position "{index}"
 ```
-By default bookmarks are created at the top-level and at the last position in the parent folder.
+By default, bookmarks are created at the top-level and at the last position in the parent folder.

 List all passwords
 ------------------